retroflex/MMM-AllsvenskanStandings/README.md

 The standings are fetched from the Swedish [Text TV API](https://texttv.nu/blogg/texttv-api) ([page 343](https://www.svt.se/svttext/web/pages/343.html)) as HTML and then scraped.
 So if the Text TV page change its appearance, the module will most likely break.

+The standings are refreshed every 10 minutes (currently hard coded).

 # Installation
 1. Clone repo:
 ```